etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 The working directory
 ---------------------

 EvolTree works mainly as PhyloTree, thus it needs a tree and an alignment.
 However as you are going to run external programs over it, **a working directory needs to be defined**.
-By default tree.workdir is "/tmp/ete2-codeml/", but it is recommended to change it to a more usefull path.
+By default tree.workdir is "/tmp/ete2-codeml/", but it is recommended to change it to a more useful path.

 Jobs will be stored in the workdir, and you will be able to load pre-computed evolutionary models from there.